 The nasal septum is a wall that splits the nose into two nasal cavities located behind each nostril.
 The nasal septal wall allows for streamlined airflow from the nostrils into the throat.
 A nasal septal perforation occurs when a hole develops in this septal wall, creating one unified cavity.
 Streamlined airflow is interrupted and chaotic, causing symptoms of nasal dryness, inflammation, infection, bleeding, and crusting.
-Lee Ann M. Klausner, M.D. is an experienced surgeon in septal perforation repair with a very high success rate in closing septal perforations.
+Lee Ann M. Klausner, M.D. is an experienced surgeon in septal perforation repair, having trained under Dr. Russell Kridel, with a very high success rate in closing septal perforations.
 As a nasal septal perforation repair specialist, she has the experience and knowledge to treat you at the Klausner Institute in New York, NY.

 What are symptoms of a septal perforation?